5 Best Telescope Eyepieces for you in 2025

 Enough people have contacted me about not including eyepieces from Explore Scientific in my roundup of best telescope eyepieces that I felt I had to add a set.
 The ones I chose are my personal favorites from their lineup, the argon purged 82 degree models.

 That whole paragraph above should tell you why I didn’t include them before, they are good, but priced as excellent eyepieces.
 Even when I put aside my person issues with the service I have received from Explore Scientific, they are just not that special.
-You pay about the same as the Orion Lanthinums, but get nothing in return except a few more sizes and for my dollar, slightly worse ergonomics (including a much worse eye relief).
-You pay a little less than the Televue Naglers and get inferior views (the Naglers are sharp as far as I can tell all the way to the edge, or at least 99% or better).
+You pay about the same as the Baader Morpheus, but get nothing in return except a little more FOV, a few more sizes, and for my dollar, slightly worse ergonomics (including a much worse eye relief).
+You pay a little less than the Televue Naglers and get inferior views (the Naglers are sharp as far as I can tell all the way to the edge, or at least 99% or better and seem to have better contrast).

 So if you like the looks of the Explore Scientifics, get them, they are some of the best telescope eyepieces.
 I think you can do better with your money like saving for Naglers, or even buying Meade 5000 UWA eyepieces which will give you just as good of views, the same angle of view, better ergonomics, and a substantially lower price (about 25% less per eyepiece).